CodingWithJiro/Projects-Hub/README.md

 🗓️ Year: **2025**

-🎯 Goal: To become an **expert frontend developer** with a strong presence online
+🎯 Goal: To become an **expert frontend developer** with a **strong presence online**

-_“I started this journey barely knowing what HTML even was.
+_“I started this journey barely knowing what an HTML is.
 Now, I build and deploy full websites with confidence.”_